kendricchung-aqi/getting-started/DerivedTimeSeries.md

 ## Timestamp formats

-The `StartingFrom` date/times in the CSV can:
+The `StartingFrom` date/times in each processing period can:
 - Be completely blank, to indicate starting from the beginning of record.
 - Just specify the date in `yyyy-MM-dd` format
 - Include an optional time-of-day, in `HH:mm` or `HH:mm:ss` format (midnight is assumed if omitted)